ARpatterns/AppleRealityComposer/AheadStaging/README.md

 __Behavior Pattern__

+* [Instant Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/instant-reaction.md): At start of the scene, the chess pieces are hidden.
+  * Event; On start
 * [Conditional Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/conditional-reaction.md): Upon clicking on the red button, it initiates the ahead staging action that places the chess pieces on the board.
   * _Event_: On tapping